DiegoLarrieta/MachineLearningFundamentals/Algorithms/LinearRegression/LinearRegression/LinearRegression.md

 Linear regression is one of the most widely used and fundamental algorithms in supervised machine learning.
 It’s simple, interpretable, and forms the basis for more complex models.

+IT IS NEVER USED AS A CLASIFICATION ALGORITHM

 ---

 ## 🔍 What is Linear Regression?